soroushjp/Live-Chat-iOS-SDK/README.md

 README will be expanded with more instructions upon request for people wanting to include this in their iOS applications.

-Feel free to contact me at me AT soroushjp.com
+Feel free to email me at: me AT soroushjp.com